Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Introduction

-When we are below half the Landau rate, $M\leq N$, we find the optimal average distortion ($\mathsf{D}_{\min}$) and variance ($\mathsf{V}_{\min}$).
-Interestingly, we show that the minimum of both $\mathsf{D}_{\min}$ and $\mathsf{V}_{\min}$ are obtained at the same sampling locations and the same pre-sampling filter.
-These two minima are obtained when we use no pre-sampling filter on the signal bandwidth, and use a nonuniform sampling procedure as given below: any arbitrary $M$ points from the set $\{0, T/N, 2T/N, 3T/N, \cdots, (N-1)T/N\}$, which are uniform sampling points at \underline{half} the Landau rate.
-Observe that for $M<N$, this is a non-uniform set of sampling points.
+We provide tight results or bounds on the tradeoffs among various parameters such as distortion, sampling rate and sampling noise.
+We first show that to achieve the optimal average and variance of distortion, no pre-sampling filter is necessary for any arbitrary number of samples $M$.
+Next, when the sampling rate ($Mf_0$) is below the signal bandwidth ($Nf_0$), \emph{i.e.,} $M\leq N$, we find the optimal average and variance of distortion, denoted by $\mathsf{D}_{\min}$ and $\mathsf{V}_{\min}$, respectively.
+Interestingly, we show that the minima of both $\mathsf{D}_{\min}$ and $\mathsf{V}_{\min}$ are obtained at the same sampling locations.
+Minimum occurs if we sample at any arbitrary subset of size $M$ of $\{0, T/N, 2T/N, 3T/N, \cdots, (N-1)T/N\}$.
+If $M<N$, this forms a \emph{nonuniform sampling} set.
 It is worth to note that the sampling locations only depend on the bandwidth of the signal; they are optimal for all values of the noise variance ($\sigma^2$) and $N_1$.
 Moreover, the sampling points are robust with respect to missing samples.
 Note that the optimal sampling points are any arbitrary $M$ points from the set $\{0, T/N, 2T/N, 3T/N, \cdots, (N-1)T/N\}$.
-Thus, if we sample at these positions and we miss some samples, \emph{i.e.,} getting $M'<M$ samples instead of $M$ samples, the set of $M'$ sample points is still a subset of $\{0, T/N, 2T/N, 3T/N, \cdots, (N-1)T/N\}$, and hence optimal.
-Therefore, if we knew in advance that we get $M'$ samples, this knowledge would not have helped us.
-Finally, complete characterization of distortion in terms of $M$ and $\sigma^2,$ allows us to answer the question of whether it is better to collect a few accurate samples from a signal, or collect many inaccurate samples from the same signal (a similar question has been raised in \cite{eldarq}).
+Thus, if we sample at these positions and we miss some samples, \emph{i.e.,} getting $M'<M$ samples instead of $M$ samples, the set of $M'$ sampling points is still a subset of $\{0, T/N, 2T/N, 3T/N, \cdots, (N-1)T/N\}$, and hence optimal.
+Finally, complete characterization of distortion in terms of $M$ and $\sigma^2,$ allows us to answer the question of whether it is better to collect a few accurate samples from a signal, or collect many inaccurate samples from the same signal (a problem related to selecting an appropriate $\Sigma\Delta$ modulator).